The Parvarim

 The Parvarim (Hebrew: הפרברים, haparvarim, lit: "The Suburbs") is an Israeli band that was first formed in 1960.
-The band was originally founded by the duo Nissim Menachem (1938–2016) and Yossi Khoury.
+The band was originally founded by the duo Nissim Menachem (1938–2016) and Yossi Hury.
 For a brief while they were joined by Jimmy Siman Tov who joined in 1965 but left after six months.
-In 1977, Menachem became religious and left the group, he was replaced by Uri Harpaz.
+In 1977, Menachem became religious and left the group, he was replaced by Ori Harpaz.
 The group's name means "the suburbs" and is a reference to the founders' being raised in the Kerem HaTeimanim suburb of Jaffa.
 The name "Parvarim" were once a reference to the poorer areas of a city.